What is Happening in Vail Valley Fall 2022

 Fall in Colorado Rocky Mountain is usually the most affordable time to explore Vail.
 Visitors can save almost 50% on lodging and dining.
 Between all the fun events like Oktoberfest, Vail and Beaver Creek Restaurant Week, along with free live music, yoga, and hiking, there are endless ways to enjoy the valley without breaking the bank.

-Outdoor adventure, relaxation, crisp weather, ideal leaf peeping, and great food and wine –Vail Valley provides the perfect fall escape.
+Outdoor adventure, relaxation, amazing accommodations, crisp weather, ideal leaf peeping, and great food and wine –Vail Valley provides the perfect fall escape.

-Here are some of our favorite ways to spend shoulder season in Vail Valley this October 2022.
+Here are some of our favorite ways to spend the Fall season in Vail Valley.

 Many people flock to the most popular places in Vail for leaf-peeping, so do expect some crowds, especially on weekends.
-However, Vail in October is relatively quiet, local, and very peaceful.
+However, Vail is relatively quiet, local, and very peaceful in October.

 ORQUESTA AKOKÁN at the Vilar Performing Arts Center Beaver Creek

-When Orquesta Akokán burst onto the global music scene a mere three years ago, their no-holds-barred 21st century take on the venerable Cuban mambo lit up stages around the world with a fierce and unremitting joy.
+When Orquesta Akokán burst onto the global music scene a mere three years ago, their no-holds-barred 21st-century take on the venerable Cuban mambo lit up stages worldwide with fierce and unremitting joy.
 Singer José “Pepito” Gómez, Chulo Records producer and multi-instrumentalist Jacob Plasse, and arranger Michael Eckroth joined forces with a carefully curated selection of Havana’s most extraordinary musicians as Orquesta Akokán, polishing Cuban mambo’s golden sound to a luminous, contemporary sheen.

 Along the way, Orquesta Akokán imbued these legendary Cuban grooves with a renewed vitality and powerful sense of akokán —the Yoruba word used by Cubans to mean “from the heart” or “soul.”

 General Admission Tickets are $20 each.
-You can also get an Underground Sound Pass for $125, that includes General Admission to all 6 Underground Sound Shows, Choice of 1 Complimentary UGS Pass Beer, Wine or NA Beverage and the pass is Fully Transferable
+You can also get an Underground Sound Pass for $125, which includes General Admission to all 6 Underground Sound Shows, a Choice of 1 Complimentary UGS Pass Beer, Wine or NA Beverage and the pass is Fully Transferable

 Vilar Performing Arts Center in Beaver Creek